 On an interpersonal level, the project coordinates a one-on-one mentoring program to serve undocumented high school students, in an effort to develop and empower them into becoming well qualified college-bound students.
 The goal is to outreach to high schools that have not been targeted in the past in an attempt to disperse information and resources as greatly as possible in various communities.
 The mentoring component holds regular scheduled sites during the year.
 The main goals of the mentoring program is to aid the students in strengthening their leadership skills, assisting them in their academic needs, and inspiring them to apply and ultimately attend college.

-During this 2012-2013 school year, we will have two sites for our mentoring program: Animo South Los Angeles Charter High School and the UCLA Community School in Koreatown.
+During this 2013-2014 school year, we will have the following site for our mentoring program: Mendez High School in Boyle Heights, Los Angeles.

 Community College Component